Bytebit-Org/roblox-PlayerStatistics/docs/README.md

 Ƭ **EventsDefinition**<T\>: *object*

-Defines a list of events, keyed by their string name
+Defines a list of events, keyed by their string name, and which statistics should be updated when the event is recorded

 #### Type parameters: